davisdane2/ABMai/README.md

 > Real-time operational intelligence for asphalt, concrete, and materials management

 **ABM.ai** is a native iOS application that brings your entire operations ecosystem to your mobile device.
-Access live inventory levels, demand forecasts, driver schedules, AI-powered tools, and plant control systems—all from one beautifully designed interface.
+Access live inventory levels, demand forecasts, driver schedules, AI-powered tools, and plant control systems—all from one interface.

 ![ABM.ai App Screenshot](Dane/readmeasset/screenshotgeneral.png)